nativerez/bhr-design-decision-logger/README.md

 Decisions are stored locally using Figma's client storage and will persist across design sessions.

+1. Node Selection Tracking:
+The plugin now monitors which Figma element is currently selected When you select an element in Figma, its information is automatically captured

+2. Decision Creation with Node Context:

+When creating a new decision, the UI now shows which Figma element is linked The selected element's name is displayed in a blue tag This information is stored with the decision

+3. Figma Element Section in Form:

+Added a new section to display the currently selected element If no element is selected, a helpful message guides you to select one first

+4. Decision Cards with Element Links:

+Each decision card now displays the linked element as a clickable tag Clicking on this tag will navigate to that element in your Figma file

+5. Navigation Feature:

+Added functionality to navigate directly to a linked element When viewing decision details or clicking the element tag, the plugin will:
+Select the element in Figma
+Scroll and zoom to its position

 ## Development

 This plugin is built using: